vangogh500/resume/README.md

-# Resume in LaTeX
+# Vangogh500-Resume in LaTeX

 ##Overview
-The goal of this project is to learn/practice the LaTeX markup language via creating my resume.
+Vangogh500-resume is a way to format your resume utilizing the LaTeX markup language.

 ##Version